ianwood314/ISS-Positional-and-Sighting-Data-Application/README.md

   }
 ]
 ```
-From the example output above, we can see all the sightings that occured in the country provided by the user. <br >
+From the example output above, we can see all the sightings that occurred in the country provided by the user. <br >

 Link for you to go back to the [list of routes](#list-of-routes-for-you-to-easily-jump-to) <br >